 Do rats come out during the day?

 No, very often.
 Being nocturnal animals, rats tend to come out during dusk.
-The only time you see them outside, it means that there have been some disturbances with the shade.
+So the only time you see them outside, there have been some disturbances with the shade.

 Is it normal to see a rat in your garden?

 Yes, a well-kept garden doesn’t have rats.
-Seeing only a single rat traversing your garden is ok but seeing it frequently only means that there is a problem.
+Seeing only a single rat traversing your garden is ok but seeing it frequently only means you have a problem.
 You should keep an eye on your garden for rats!

 In a nutshell, rats are destructive animals that you should always keep out of your yard.
-The list above shows some of the main reasons why you have rats in your yard.
+The list above shows some of the main reasons you have rats in your yard.

 Keep in mind that rats can end up destroying your plants.
 That is especially true if they bear fruits.
 I do all I can to deter rats from my yard to keep my plants safe and my family healthy!

 Now that you know what attracts them, you know where to start to get rid of them.